Investments

 Track Record

-The Retirement Fund net of fees return track record is below:
+The Retirement Fund gross of fees return track record is below:

-*The BNY Mellon Canadian Master Trust Universe results are based on $300 billion worth of investment assets in Canadian pension plans and comprises 78 Canadian corporate, public and university pension plans.
+*The BNY Mellon Canadian Master Trust Universe results are based on $337 billion worth of investment assets in Canadian pension plans and comprises 70 Canadian corporate, public, university, and several jointly sponsored pension plans such as the University Pension Plan.
+The Retirement Fund is top decile over all time periods relative to the BNY Mellon Canadian Master Trust Universe.